chuangm-c/11785-Final-Project/README.md

 Our results are promising for applications in brain-computer interaction, such as speech-impaired accessibility.

 ## Datasets

 We work with EEG data as it is non-invasive and inexpensive to record compared to other brain signal recording methods such as MEG or fMRI.
-We rely on data from Brennan and Hale: https://deepblue.lib.umich.edu/data/concern/data_sets/bn999738r
+We rely on data from Brennan and Hale.
 This dataset contains EEG data collected using 62 sensors from 33 subjects, totaling approximately 6.7 hours of recordings.

+**Data Access**:
+  - Raw EEG and audio data: [DeepBlue Dataset](https://deepblue.lib.umich.edu/data/concern/data_sets/bn999738r)
+  - Audio embeddings (embedded with Wav2Vec): [Google Drive](https://drive.google.com/drive/folders/1EsF6CMh_pLmwle4Qu3QLRpSYnj63n1iH?usp=sharing)

-## Project directory
+## Project Directory

+### `brainmagick_updated`
+Includes the original Meta's code and our modifications to the model architecture:
+- `common.py`
+- `simpleconv.py`

-### fkfk
+### `pretrained-models`
+Contains the pre-trained model Wav2Vec used for audio embeddings.

-### fkfk
+### `notebooks`
+A collection of Jupyter notebooks:
+- `mne-eeg-preprocessing.ipynb`
+- `baseline model_runner (submitted as mid-term).ipynb`
+- `complete-training-pipeline-eda.ipynb`
+- `experiments-1.ipynb`
+- `experiments-2.ipynb`
+- `metrics-plots.ipynb`